scrawfor99/OpenSearch/modules/search-pipeline-common/src/main/java/org/opensearch/search/pipeline/common/README.md

 		return response;
 	}

-4. (Optional) Create a factory to encapsulate the behavior of the class so that processors can be handled uniformly.
+4. Create a factory to encapsulate the behavior of the class so that processors can be handled uniformly.

+5. Add the newly added search processor to the `SearchPieplineCommonModulePlugin` getter for the corresponding processor type.

-5. After creating a search processor, the operator can use it in their search pipeline.
+6. After creating a search processor, the operator can use it in their search pipeline.

 To use the new processor, make sure the cluster is reloaded and that the new processor is accessible.